TalishGargg/quest/README.md

 ### Route 53 and DNS

 - Use **Route 53** for domain registration and DNS management.
+This ensures that the domains are easy for humans to understand.
 Route 53 offers high availability and scalability for managing DNS records.
 - Configure Route 53 health checks to monitor the health of endpoints and automatically route traffic to healthy instances.
 This ensures that user requests are always directed to functioning services.

-### API Gateway

-- Implement **API Gateway** to manage and secure API endpoints.
-API Gateway can handle traffic management, authorization, and monitoring, providing a robust interface for your application’s backend services.
-- Integrate API Gateway with Lambda for serverless processing or with ECS for containerized applications to handle incoming API requests efficiently and securely.

 ## Setup Instructions